bgporter/wastebook/notes.md

 Another problem here is that this design requires that each post in the system have a unique title...or at least a unique slug.
 Perhaps that's as easy as
 1. Before each time saving a post for the first time (or when changing title and generating a new slug/URL), we look in the database for any posts that can be gotten to by the regex starting with that slug and ending with (optional) trailing dash and digits.
 2. If we find one or more posts that have the same slug-pattern, we create the next higher number and use that as the slug value.

+How do we handle drafts?
+If we use a list of versions of text with a separate index pointing at the current live version, it's easy to have separate save draft and publish/update controls.